Jujordan/Jujordan.github.io/README.md

 # About me
 36 year old Data Scientist freshmen with an interest in data and statistics.
 I like transforming data and pulling meaningful decision making insights out.

-Skills: Java, BASH, Microsoft suite of programs, Python, analysis and data transformation, Markdown, GitHub
+Skills: Java, BASH, Excel, Python, analysis and data transformation, Markdown, GitHub

 ---
 # Projects